mehmetalidemir/mehmetalidemir/README.md

 - 🔭 I’m currently working on iOS app development

-- 📫 How to reach me: mehmetali@wdemir.tech
+- 📫 How to reach me: wdemir@proton.me